reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

     ![](./media/az-3-17.png)

-    As you may recall, you will be using the enrollment record to obtain the Authentication keys.

 1. Under **Registration ID**, click on **sensor-thl-1000**.
 This blade enables you to view the enrollment details for the individual enrollment that you just created.

 1. Copy the **Primary Key** and **Secondary Key** values for this device enrollment, and then paste them in any text editor such as notepad for later use.